-- overview description of the event, including whether the event is or is not for-profit,
+- overview description of the event, including whether the event is or is not-for-profit; and

-- contact information of on-site designated event liaison;
+- contact information of on-site designated contact; and

-- clearly presented site plan and/or route map;
+- clearly presented site plan, sketch and/or route map; and

-- anticipated requirements of municipal resources/services i.e. police, fire, public works (if applicable).
+- anticipated requirements of municipal resources/services i.e. police, fire, public works (if applicable); and

 - The organizer shall not use the site or route for any other purpose than that stated in the agreement with the District of Oak Bay.

-- The organizer is responsible for ensuring the permitted area is appropriate for the activity.
+- The organizer is responsible for insuring the permitted area is appropriate for the activity.

 - The organizer shall be responsible for returning the site, route and/or any municipal equipment to its original clean, litter-free (removing all litter from site) condition following the event.